krgn/RootAnim/README.md

 # RootAnim

-An evening-spanning venture into particular aspects of Haskell, particularly the FFI and OpenGL.
+An evening-spanning venture into some aspects of Haskell I mean to explore for a while, particularly the FFI and OpenGL.

 FFI code is adapted from [Graphics.UI.GL](http://hackage.haskell.org/package/GLHUI-1.1.0/docs/Graphics-UI-GLWindow.html),